SKI JUMPING 101

 Yes.
 Jump training and competitions take place in the summer on hills equipped for non-winter jumping.
 The in-run is made of grooved porcelain tracks with a trickle of water running through that mimics the icy, snow-packed tracks in the winter.
 The landing hill is made of plastic "grass" that looks similar to green uncooked spaghetti noodles about a foot long, overlapping like shingles on a roof.
 Water is sprayed on the landing hill to reduce friction with a jumper's skis.

 Athletes can go just as fast down the in-run and just as long in distance as in winter jumping.
-However, because of summer heat, the air is thicker and strains the jumper more than the thin air of winter, not to mention the heat of wearing a spongy, thick suit.
+However, the summer heat can strain the jumper more than the cool air of winter, not to mention the discomfort of wearing a spongy, thick suit.

 When can you start ski jumping?

-Most people start ski jumping between ages 5 and 8.
-Kids start off on 10-meter, 20-meter, and 40-meter hills, spending years working on technique to be able to one day jump the 70-meter and 90-meter hills.
+Most start ski jumping between ages 5 and 8.
+Kids start off on 5-meter, 10-meter, 20-meter, and 40-meter hills, spending years working on technique to be able to one day jump the 70-meter and 90-meter hills — and eventually the 120-meter.